hsemple/pythongis_tutorials/docs/source/intro_programs.rst

 |

 **4.** Run the program below that plots average monthly temperature values for Ann Arbor for 2022.
 The programs depends on a library called matplotlib to do the graphing.
 If matplotlib is not installed on your computer the program will fail.
 Therefore, you must first install matplotlib for the program to work.
 Matplotlib is installed with Jupyter Notebook, therefore, one option is run this program within Jupyter Notebook.
+After running the code, explain what each line of the code does.

 .. code-block:: python